Job Execution Priority¶

-The Anselm cluster uses job backfilling.
+The scheduler uses job backfilling.

 Backfilling means fitting smaller jobs around the higher-priority jobs that the scheduler is going to run next, in such a way that the higher-priority jobs are not delayed.
 Backfilling allows us to keep resources from becoming idle when the top job (the job with the highest execution priority) cannot run.

 The scheduler makes a list of jobs to run in order of execution priority.
 The scheduler looks for smaller jobs that can fit into the usage gaps around the highest-priority jobs in the list.
 The scheduler looks in the prioritized list of jobs and chooses the highest-priority smaller jobs that fit.
 Filler jobs are run only if they will not delay the start time of top jobs.

 This means that jobs with lower execution priority can be run before jobs with higher execution priority.